5egeneral/compendium/_notes/20210619-Maneuver Options.md

 #### Survivalist
 When you make an Intelligence (Nature), a Wisdom (Animal Handling), or a Wisdom (Survival) check, you can expend one superiority die and add the superiority die to the ability check.

-#### Vault
-When you make a high or long jump, you can expend one superiority die, rolling the die and adding the number rolled plus your proficiency bonus to the distance you cover.
-This extra distance costs you no movement and does not provoke opportunity attacks.